Petaluma Farmers Markets and Farms

 Once known as "the world's egg basket," Petaluma still has an impressive agricultural scene that you can explore at local markets and on farm tours.

-If you're visiting the charming Sonoma County city of Petaluma, you'll discover many delightful ways to explore (and devour!) fresh-off-the-farm produce and products.
+Visit the charming Sonoma County city of Petaluma, California to discover many delightful ways to explore (and devour!) fresh-off-the-farm produce and products.

-Petaluma hosts three lively farmers' markets, each with their own array of mouth-watering veggies and fruits, convivial interactions with the folks who grow them, and easy-going atmosphere.
-Live music is often on the scene, as well as ready-to-eat food.
+Petaluma hosts three lively farmers markets, each with its array of mouth-watering veggies and fruits.
+Live music and ready-to-eat food are often on the scene.

-Every Tuesday morning, local farmers and vendors gather at Lucchesi Park for the Petaluma East Side Farmers' Market.
-More than 20 vendors are on-site each week selling local produce, artisan foods, lunch fare, flowers, baked goods, hand-made soaps, and much more.
+Every Tuesday morning, local farmers and vendors gather at Lucchesi Park for the Petaluma East Side Farmers Market.
+More than 20 vendors are on-site each week, selling local produce, artisan foods, flowers, baked goods, hand-made soaps, and much more.
 At this market, you can always expect a lively, friendly vibe.

-Dating back to 1987, the Petaluma Walnut Park Farmers' Market features a wide selection of flowers, grass-fed meat and poultry, fish and shellfish, baked goods, and, of course, a great variety of fresh fruits and veggies.
-Musicians play from a central gazebo and and you can revel in the festive energy on Saturday afternoons from mid-May to mid-November.
+The Petaluma Walnut Park Farmers Market features a wide selection of flowers, grass-fed meat and poultry, fish and shellfish, baked goods, and, of course, a great variety of fresh fruits and veggies.
+Musicians play from a central gazebo where you can revel on Saturday afternoons from mid-May to mid-November.

 Petaluma Evening Market

-A short-but-sweet existence at the height of summer, the Petaluma Evening Market happens on Thursday evenings from early June through the end of September.
-You'll gather summer stone fruit, flowers, baked goods, artisan products, and more.
-Put together an evening picnic, sit beside the water, and enjoy the growing dusk.
-Or, after strolling through the farmers' market, head off to a locally sourced dinner at one of Petaluma's many excellent restaurants.
+At the height of summer, enjoy the Petaluma Evening Market on Thursday evenings from early June through the end of September.
+Discover ripe local stone fruit and artisan goods for an evening picnic beside the water.
+Or, after strolling the evening market, head to a locally sourced dinner at one of Petaluma’s many excellent restaurants.

-From rose gardens and creameries to iconic leaders in sustainable farming, these Petaluma farms offer tours and other experiences for visitors to learn more about the heart of Sonoma County — its agriculture industry.
+From rose gardens and creameries to agricultural leaders in sustainable farming, check out these Petaluma farm tours and experiences.

 Achadinha Cheese Company

 Home to 900 goats, the Achadinha (Osh-a-deen-a) Cheese Company is nestled in rolling hills just outside downtown Petaluma.
-Owners Jim and Donna Pacheco and their family also raise cattle, pigs, sheep, horses, chickens, and ducks, and handcraft farm cheeses.
-Take a cheese-making class or a traditional ranch tour that includes an in-depth look at the cheese plant, milking parlor, and goats, plus a cheese tasting!
+Owners Jim and Donna Pacheco and their family handcraft farm cheeses and also raise cattle, pigs, sheep, horses, chickens, and ducks.
+Take a cheese-making class or a traditional ranch tour that includes cheese tasting.

 Petaluma Creamery

-Petaluma Creamery crafts three cheese brands: Spring Hill Jersey Cheese, Petaluma Creamery Cheese, and Petaluma Gold Cheese.
-Along with cheese, they make one-of-a-kind, long-churned butter and award-winning ice cream.
-Stop by their store every day of the week to savor the flavors of their unique cheeses and ice cream.
-Also at the store, you'll find a robust menu of coffee, breakfast options, sandwiches, barbecue, salads, and more.
+Petaluma Creamery crafts exceptional cheeses, one-of-a-kind long-churned butter, and award-winning ice cream.
+Stop by their store every day of the week to savor the flavors.
+At the store, you’ll also find a robust menu of coffee, breakfast options, sandwiches, barbecue, salads, and more.

 Garden Valley Ranch

 What started as a cattle ranch in the 1880s is now home to more than 10,000 rose bushes.
-Garden Valley Ranch is one of the nation's few growers to offer chemical-free cut garden roses.
-Tour the grounds during bloom season to you'll marvel over floral sights such as the 220-foot display border, edged in local stone and containing roses, perennials, shrubs, and annuals arranged in color sequence.
-The tour includes two hours of flower foraging followed by a bring-your-own picnic.
-Reservations are required, so plan ahead.
+Garden Valley Ranch is one of the nation’s few growers to offer chemical-free cut garden roses.
+Tour the grounds during bloom season and marvel over the 220-foot border display of flowers arranged in color sequence.
+The tour includes two hours of flower foraging and an invitation to enjoy your own picnic on the grounds.
+Reservations are required.

-Petaluma's farming community has helped it to evolve into a foodie haven.
-From cultural cuisine to mom and pop diners, you'll find farm-to-table flavors at many restaurants in Petaluma.
+Petaluma’s farming community has helped this vibrant town grow into a foodie haven.
+From cultural cuisine to mom-and-pop diners, you’ll find farm-to-table flavors at many restaurants in Petaluma.

 Find more farms and farmers markets in Sonoma County.